weecology/EvergladesWadingBird/README.md

 mamba env create -f=environment.yml
 ```
 The environment can be sensitive to the new CUDA version.
 Its often useful to first install torch and torch vision from -c pytorch and then install the rest of the environment.

 0. Sync dropbox to hipergator

 ```
 rclone sync everglades2021:"Wading Bird 2021/Deliverables/" /orange/ewhite/everglades/2021
 ```

 1. Predict bird locations using trained model using predict.py.
-If you need to train a new model see the [BirdDetectorRepo](https://github.com/weecology/BirdDetector/blob/main/everglades.py)
+If you need to train a new model see the [BirdDetectorRepo](https://github.com/weecology/BirdDetector/blob/main/everglades.py).
+To create the annotations for the bird detector model run [this](https://github.com/weecology/EvergladesWadingBird/blob/main/Zooniverse/create_bird_detector_annotations.py)

 ```
 python Zooniverse/predict.py